leontabak/Schauspieler/README.md

 To use this project: Add your own key to the themoviedb.org service in the constructor for the MovieQueries class.

 This program:
-- Provides information about movies that all contain references to computer science or mathematics
+- Provides information about several movies that contain references to computer science or mathematics
 - Displays images of the movies' posters in a 2 column grid
 - Sorts the movies by ratings or popularity